MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 ms.reviewer: angieandrews
 ---

-# Process multipage tables in form processing (experimental)
+# Process multipage tables in document processing (experimental)

 [This topic is pre-release documentation and is subject to change.]